longhorn/website/content/docs/1.2.1/references/settings.md

 > Default: `60`

 This interval in minutes determines how long Longhorn will wait before cleaning up the backing image file when there is no replica in the disk using it.

+#### Backing Image Recovery Wait Interval
+> Default: `300`

+The interval in seconds determines how long Longhorn will wait before re-downloading the backing image file when all disk files of this backing image become `failed` or `unknown`.
+> **Note:**
+>  - This recovery only works for the backing image of which the creation type is `download`.
+>  - File state `unknown` means the related manager pods on the pod is not running or the node itself is down/disconnected.

 ### Backups